robotlolita/robotlolita.github.io/_posts/2011-03-05-meeting-enlightenment.md

 The input dialogues allows for shortcuts for usual system commands, as you would expect, but also to manipulate virtual desktops and windows.
-And when I say *manipulate windows* I mean you can resize, position and switch between these windows using your keyboard in a sane way.
+And when I say *manipulate windows* I mean you can resize, position and switch between these windows using your keyboard.

 I have almost all possible cute mnemonic combinations with the useless Super key (Super+key, Ctrl+Super+key, Shift+Super+key, Alt+Super+key, ...) to do